fdformula/MathlyLua/README.md

 Mathly for Lua is a Lua module which depends on a Lua module, plotly.lua (see https://github.com/kenloen/plotly.lua).
 The latter is modified to suit the needs of mathly, and it depends on another Lua module, dkjson.lua (see http://dkolf.de/dkjson-lua).
-A very sall part of code is borrowed from a Lua module, matrix.lua (see https://github.com/davidm/lua-matrix/blob/master/lua/matrix.lua).
+A very sall part of the mathly code is borrowed from a Lua module, matrix.lua (see https://github.com/davidm/lua-matrix/blob/master/lua/matrix.lua).

 Mathly uses plotly JavaScript graphing tools to plot graphs of functions (see https://plotly.com/javascript/).